WebAssembly/tool-conventions/Linking.md

 A relocation type can be one of the following:

-- `0 / R_FUNCTION_INDEX` - a function index encoded as a LEB128.
+- `0 / R_FUNCTION_INDEX` - a function index encoded as an LEB128.
 Used
   for the immediate argument of a `call` instruction in the code section.
-- `1 / R_FUNCTION_INDEX_SLEB` - a function index encoded as a signed LEB128.
-  Used to refer to the immediate argument of a `i32.const` instruction in the code section. e.g. taking the address of a function.
-- `2 / R_TABLE_INDEX` - a table index encoded as a LEB128.
+- `1 / R_TABLE_INDEX` - a table index encoded as an SLEB128.
 Used
-  for the immediates that refer to the table index space. e.g. loading the address of the function.
+  for the immediates that refer to the table index space. e.g. loading the address of the function using `i32.const`.
-- `3 / R_GLOBAL_INDEX` - a global index encoded as a LEB128.
+- `2 / R_GLOBAL_INDEX` - a global index encoded as an LEB128.
 Points to
   the immediate value of `get_global` / `set_global` instructions.
-- `4 / R_DATA` - an index into the global space which is used store the address of a C global
+- `3 / R_DATA` - an index into the global space which is used store the address of a C global

 For relocation types other than `R_DATA` the following fields are present: